 - Breathing cessation throughout the night, which is usually observed by someone else

 - Dry mouth and sore throat in the morning

 - Morning headaches

-- Mood instability like frequent bouts of depression, anxiety, or excessive irritability
+- Mood instability including frequent bouts of depression, anxiety, or excessive irritability

 - Insomnia, problems staying asleep, and/or restless sleep

 Typically, adults and children will differ in symptoms.
-For example, the hallmark of OSA in adults is excessive daytime sleepiness, to the point where they may fall asleep for short periods throughout regular daily activities.
+For example, the hallmark of obstructive sleep apnea in adults is excessive daytime sleepiness, to the point where the individual may fall asleep for short periods of time throughout regular daily activities.

-Symptoms can be present for years without the person knowing they have the disorder.
-Many will have issues for only a short period, with symptoms disappearing after weight loss, surgery, or other lifestyle changes.
+Obstructive sleep apnea symptoms can be present for years without the person knowing they have the disorder.
+Many people will experience issues for only a short period of time, with symptoms disappearing after weight loss, surgery, or other lifestyle changes.
 Symptoms may also be the result of a respiratory infection, congestion, throat swelling, etc.

-In children, enlarged tonsils or adenoids most often cause OSA.
-Surgical removal often leads to resolution of OSA symptoms.
-For adults, causes may vary and include:
+In children, enlarged tonsils or adenoids are a common cause of obstructive sleep apnea.
+Surgical removal often leads to resolution of obstructive sleep apnea symptoms.
+For adults, causes may obstructive sleep apnea causes vary but include:

 - Obesity, which may cause increased soft tissue around the airway